joaopaulogn/LandingPage/README.md

 ## Installation

-1. Clone this repository to your machine.
+1. Clone this repository to your machine

+2. Open the project and run

-2. With npm run `$ npm install`
+   1. With npm `$ npm install`

-3. With yarn run `$ yarn`
+   2. With yarn `$ yarn`

-4. Open it in your browser
+3. Open it in your browser